 Chaga, a nutrient-dense mushroom, yields many powerful benefits, including antioxidants.
 Chaga may also boost immunity.

 - may boost immunity

 - contains some of the highest antioxidant activity compared to other mushrooms

-Schisandra is a red berry native to China, and has been used for thousands of years to reduce cortisol in the body, address inflammation and skin health, as well as promote cellular health and proper liver function.
+Schisandra is a red berry native to China, and has been used for thousands of years to reduce cortisol in the body and address skin health.

 BENEFITS (and one of Adriana’s favorites — one of the few, if only herbs with 5-flavor properties –bitter, sweet, sour, salty and hot)

 Shatavari, a species of asparagus, grows throughout India, Sri Lanka and Nepal.
-It is touted as a wonder herb for supporting the female reproductive system, managing stress, promoting healthy energy levels, and keeping the lungs moisturized.
+It is touted as a wonder herb for females especially, managing stress, and promoting healthy energy levels.

 - reproductive powerhouse

-- may reduce excess “fire” in the body, particularly in reproductive organs
+- may reduce excess “fire” in the body

 - may promote healthy energy levels and strength